mdcrtr/sound-generator/README.md

 So far it can generate sine, triangle, sawtooth, square and noise waves at different frequencies and volumes.

 It has a UI for editing sound parameters.
 The UI has three bar-chart style controls.
 The top one controls waveform, The middle one controls tone and the bottom one controls volume.
+Shift clicking sets all notes to the same value.

 ## Building